 Drugstore Cowboy is an autobiographical story based on a novel by James Fogle, who was a long time drug user and dealer.

-The film covers theft, crime, overdose and the complexities of life as s a group of young drug addicts.
+The film covers theft, crime, overdose and the complexities of life as a group of young drug addicts.

 After Hughes witnesses his friend’s death by overdose, he decides to get clean.
 However, things get complicated and he can’t escape his connections to the drug world.